 Sensitivity of interval Vp/Vs analysis of seismic data

-In a study on the Hussar data set, based on the increasing observable error with respect to decrease in the time intervals, as well as taking into consideration the variability of the Vp/Vs values due to uncertainty it is suggested to use isochron intervals greater than 150ms.
-Interval Vp/Vs analysis for data with intervals greater than this time presented low uncertainty.
+In a second study, the seismic data at Hussar, Alberta showed that Vp/Vs error increased as the analysis time window interval decreased.
+In addition, the percent error of the Vp/Vs values due to uncertainty was examined and it is suggested to use isochron intervals greater than 150 ms in PP time for robust results.
+Interval Vp/Vs analysis for data with intervals greater than this isochron have low uncertainty.